ChristianBrandenburg/openssl_documentation/README.md

 **PKCS#10**
 Format for Certificate Signing Requests (CSR's).
 Contains a public key and identifying information about the key holder.
 The CSR is sent to a Certificate Authority (CA) to obtain a digital certificate.
 A CSR includes a hash of the content signed by the corresponding private key.
 If any information is changed the CA will reject it.
-CA's can choose to ignore fiels and use other during certificate issuance fx. correcting identifying information or adding domain names as SAN's
+CA's can choose to ignore fields and use other during certificate issuance fx. correcting identifying information or adding domain names as SAN's

 Common extensions: `.csr`